rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/create-software-packages/package-internals.md

 Observe that the name of the static route will be suffixed with ***.ep-r.io*** to form a static route URL, for instance, if the name of the static route is ***transient-data***, the static route URL will be ***transient-data.ep-r.io***

 {{% notice info %}}
-The name of a static route has lowercase alphanumeric characters or a hyphen - and must begin and end with an alphanumeric character and it must be at least 4 characters and less than 64 characters long.
+The name of a static route has lowercase alphanumeric characters, or a hyphen, and must begin and end with an alphanumeric character, and must not be certain keywords, and it must be at least 4 characters and less than 64 characters long.
 {{% /notice %}}

 {{% notice note %}}